qgis/QGIS-Documentation/source/docs/user_manual/sextante/toolbox.rst

 :guilabel:`Show CRS` option.

-If you try to execute an algorithm using as input two or more layers with unmatching CRS's, SEXTANTE will show you the following window:
+If you try to execute an algorithm using as input two or more layers with unmatching CRS's, SEXTANTE will show a warning dialog.

 You still can execute the algorithm, but be aware that in most cases that will produce wrong results, such as empty layers due to input layers not overlapping.